OpenNewsLabs/field-guide-open-source-newsroom/Chapter03-Existing-Projects.md

 ## Treat It Like A New Project

-See Chapter 2: Starting A New Project for instructions on things like naming, choosing a license, and evaluating the competition.
+See [Chapter 2](Chapter02-Starting-New-Project.md) for instructions on things like naming, choosing a license, and evaluating the competition.

 # Examples